 Leaning Juniper 1, a 100.5-megawatt project near Arlington, Oregon, began operations in September 2006.
 This project has 67, 1.5-megawatt turbines.

-Rolling Hills, a 99-megawatt project sited at the reclaimed Dave Johnston coal mine, began operations in January 2009.
-This project has 66, 1.5-megawatt turbines.
+Rolling Hills, a 100-megawatt project sited at the reclaimed Dave Johnston coal mine, began operations in January 2009.

-Together Seven Mile Hill and Seven Mile Hill II in Carbon County, Wyoming, have 79, 1.5-megawatt turbines.
-The projects began operations in December 2008.
+Together Seven Mile Hill and Seven Mile Hill II in Carbon County, Wyoming, generate 119-megawatts of renewable energy.
+The projects came on-line in December 2008.